samuelecivale/probabilistic-robotics-visual-odometry/README.md

 3. Triangulates new landmarks along the way to keep the active set fresh
 4. Refines each pose by minimizing reprojection error

-Data association is done by exhaustive comparison of the 10-dimensional appearance descriptors — not efficient, but reliable enough for this dataset.
+Data association is done by exhaustive comparison of the 10, dimensional appearance descriptors, not efficient, but reliable enough for this dataset.

 ## What actually made it work

-The main thing that improved results was switching from matching against the full accumulated map to using a **local active cloud** — basically a sliding window of recently triangulated points.
+The main thing that improved results was switching from matching against the full accumulated map to using a **local active cloud**: basically a sliding window of recently triangulated points.
 Matching against the whole map was drifting too much; keeping it local made tracking way more stable.

 Each pose is also refined with a least-squares step on the reprojection error, and there's a robust initialization to filter out bad correspondences before refinement.